KILTprotocol/sdk-js/docs/contribution-guide.md

 ## Documentation

+We want the KILT SDK to be easy to use for all fellow developers.
+We ❤️well-documented code.

 In the KILT SDK, podules and public methods are documented inline, in the code.
 The API doc is generated from these inline "doc blocks", and is available at our [online API Doc][api].

 We're using [jsdoc][jsdoc] linting rules, along with [typedoc][typedoc] to generate the documentation.